axelson/pomodoro/README.md

 - [x] Show as a clock
 - [x] Add live-reload
 - [x] Add slack controls
+- [x] Color should change as soon as you tap
+- [ ] bug: Double clicks cause duplicate registrations
 - [ ] Re-add launcher
+- [ ] Add an explicit Rest button
 - [ ] Extract out a pomodoro module somewhere (timer_core?) (or just remove timer_core?)
   - This is in the vein of the thought "scenic is not your app"
   - Should also pave the way for an html rendering of the same timer